 MotorMatchup is the ultimate car specifications website that provides 0-60 times, 1/4 mile times, comparisons and performance simulations.
 Our goal is to provide high quality automotive data to casual consumers and car enthusiasts alike.
-When journalists test vehicle performance for 0-60 times and quarter mile times, there are many factors involved (Driver, road surface, weather, etc).
-The simulated performance provides reliable results that consumers can count on.
-For comprehensive explanations on how our simulation works, you can read about it below.
+When journalists test vehicle performance for 0-60 times and quarter mile times, there are many factors involved (driver, road surface, weather, etc).
+Simulated performance provides reliable results that consumers can count on without worrying about these external factors.
+Below we describe in detail the various aspects of how our simulation works.
 All car data is manually aggregated from manufacturers and various high-quality online resources.
 If you see any inaccuracies, have questions, or want to get in touch, please don't hesitate to reach out.

 - Add modifications to vehicles and see how performance is affected.

-LimitationsPublic vehicle data can be somewhat limited.
-Take drag coefficient or transmission shift time as an example.
-Some manufactuers may release these metrics or keep them private.
-For unavailable metrics, they are estimated by our parameter prediction software.
+LimitationsSince public vehicle data can be somewhat limited we may not have all specs for a particular vehicle.
+For example drag coefficient and transmission shift time are often kept confidential by manufacturers.
+For unavailable metrics, we estimate them using our parameter prediction software.
 The methodology for datapoint estimation is explained in detail below.

 |Torque||Peak Torque (ft-lbs)|